MIDLANDS TRAILS & WEEKEND RHYTHMS

 When Entries Open

 If you are planning to run, or thinking about bringing friends along, early entry is encouraged.
-This is a small, considered event, shaped by the place it moves through.
-Final distances and routes to be confirmed early 2026.
+This is a small, place led event shaped by the reserve, the trails, and the people who gather there.

 After the Run, Bring & Braai